section-engineering-education/engineering-education/content/articles/setup-glassmorphism-effect-in-reactjs-app/index.md

 ![form-with-glassmorphism-effect](/engineering-education/setup-glassmorphism-effect-in-reactjs-app/form-with-glassmorphism-effect.png)

 ### Conclusion
-Glassmorphism is a cool artwork to add to your applications.
+Glassmorphism is an incredible artwork to add to your applications.
 However, it can be misused when overused.
-It shines most when used to highlight specific contents of your applications such as cards, like the one we have created above.
+When used in inappropriate layouts, glassmorphism can create readability problems, especially for the visually impaired.
+It shines most when used to highlight specific contents of your applications, such as cards, like the one we have created above.

 Glassmorphism can be implemented in any application of your choice.
 This guide helped you implement a glassmorphism effect in React.js.